PPL ROYALTY CLAIMS

 PPL Royalties are often termed Neighbouring Rights Royalties.

 Neighbouring Rights royalties reward the performers on a recording, allowing them to collect income for playing an instrument even if they didn't write the song.

 The owner of the recording, traditionally the administering record label, can also collect royalties whenever the master recording is used on TV, Radio & many other outlets.

 Neighbouring Rights can be administered for you through our label, Confidential Records.

-If your music was released by a third-party record label then it is their responsibility to ensure your PPL registrations are correctly made.
+If your music was released by a third-party record label then it is their responsibility to ensure that your PPL registrations are correctly made.